Coronavirus digest: Unions torn over Biden vaccine mandate | DW | 11.09.2021

 Five new COVID-19 cases were reported in the state in the last 24 hours, after a family tested positive for the virus.

-Authorities said the coming few days would be critical to determine whether a lockdown was required.
+Authorities said the coming days would be critical to determine whether a lockdown was required.

 "If we start seeing any seeding, then we may have to take very quick, fast action.
-But at the moment, it's contained to the family," state premier Annastacia Palaszczuk said.
+But at the moment, it's contained to the family," Queensland Premier Annastacia Palaszczuk said.

 dvv/rc (AFP, AP, dpa, Reuters)